 Formal tours of the University started in the late 1930s, with some members staying in Philadelphia over the summer to guide vacation visitors in 1941.
 The Society played an invaluable part in Penn's Bicentennial Celebration in 1940 by assisting with the gala event dinner, as well as running historical activities.

 In progressing with the times, The Kite and Key Society began to include service to the greater community in the late 1970s.
 The organization decided to move away from being a Senior Honor Society to a large service organization.
 Membership was open to any student who instead of "surviving two terms of a rigorous heeling program" as was the case for the Senior Honor Society, went through a training program.

-Today, Kite and Key numbers more than 200 students, with volunteers serving via Day Hosting, Tour Guiding, High School Outreach, and Quaker Days.
-The Society greets the 75,000 yearly prospective families and alumni campus visitors as the official greeter for the University, still providing the same handshake of the University, as well as serving thousands of members in the West Philadelphia community.
+Today, Kite and Key numbers more than 200 students, with volunteers serving via Chat and Chew, Tour Guiding, High School Outreach, and Quaker Days.
+The Society meets with the 75,000 yearly prospective families and alumni campus visitors as the official greeter for the University, still providing the same handshake of the University, as well as serving thousands of members in the West Philadelphia community.